-1. Notify the teaching staff ASAP after the miss

-2. Complete the asynchronous make-up lab for partial points recovery.
-Limit one (1) make-up for unexcused absence per semester.
-You will complete the full in class lab activity on your own asynchronously and submit the hypothesis and data analysis to the drop box in D2L by Friday at 5pm the week of the missed lab.
+- 1. Notify the teaching staff by email ASAP after the miss. - 1.
+Include your TA, Course Manager, and Dr. Wehrwein on this email. - Asynchronous make-ups for unexcused absences must be initiated by Thursday at 5pm on the same week of the absence; this allows 24hrs to complete the assignment by Friday 5pm.
+Requests made after 5pm Thursday will not be accepted and a zero will be entered for the in-lab and post-lab assignments. - Complete the asynchronous make-up lab for partial points recovery.
+Limit ONE (1) make-up for an unexcused absence per semester.
+You will complete the full in-class lab activity on your own asynchronous Google Doc by Friday at 5pm on the week of the missed lab.
 Up to 80% of maximal possible in class points allowed (20% penalty).
-Weekly homework assignment will be accepted as normal.
+Weekly homework assignment will be accepted as normal. - a.

-a.
 You are limited to ONE (1) unexcused absence make-up per semester.
-Any further make-ups will result in a zero for the in-class points.

-b.
-You are allowed to submit the homework without penalty for the ONE unexcused absence; further unexcused absences will not be allowed to be made up and the homework will not be accepted.
+Any further unexcused absences will result in a zero for the in-lab and post-lab assignments. - b.
+You are allowed to submit the homework without penalty for said ONE (1) unexcused absence; further unexcused absences will not be allowed a make-up and the post-lab homework assignment will not be accepted. - c.
+A summary of expectations will be distributed by the managing member of the teaching team to you, your TA, the Course Manager, and Dr. Wehrwein.

-You CANNOT miss class and expect to attend another class session or make-up lab session.
+You CANNOT miss class and attend another class session or make-up lab session.
 Unexcused absences are strictly limited to the ONE (1) unexcused absence asynchronous make-up per semester.
 No exceptions.